top of page

 There are tons of great resources for writers online—many of them completely free.
 You don’t have to pay a dime to start learning how to sharpen your craft.

 And Writer’s Digest isn’t the only one.
-Sites like Self-Publishing School also offer fantastic advice from experienced writers, editors and publishing professionals.
+Sites like this one also offer fantastic advice from experienced writers, editors, and publishing professionals.
 If you’re willing to search, you’ll find plenty more.

 You don’t need to reinvent the wheel.
 Learn from people who already have the knowledge and experience you’re aiming for, and you’ll start noticing writing nuances you might have missed before.